-‘General Hospital’ Spoilers: Drew Saves Franco -Brotherly Bond Snaps Into Place – Sam And Jason Disgusted
+‘General Hospital’ Spoilers: Drew Saves Franco, Brotherly Bond Snaps Into Place And Sam And Jason Disgusted

 Franco Protected Drew From Horrible Fate

 New General Hospital spoilers from Soap Central say that Franco struggles to pick up the pieces after the stunning revelation that Jim Harvey molested him and that he protected Drew from the same fate.
-Drew learned some of the sordid tale from Betsy Frank (Deborah Strang), but he’ll hear the rest of the ugly truth from Franco after he revives his childhood foster brother.
+Drew learned some of the sordid tales from Betsy Frank (Deborah Strang), but he’ll hear the rest of the ugly truth from Franco after he revives his childhood foster brother.
 GH spoilers from She Knows predict that Drew isn’t ready to accept the facts that Franco was his childhood guardian angel.

 Franco made sure that pervy Jim never got his creepy hands on Drew.
 Now, Drew returned the favor and shot Jim to save Franco.
 Drew and Franco have been tentatively exploring their sense of camaraderie, but their lack of memories is a barrier.
 Spoilers say that May sweeps is when Drew gets back his memories when Peter August, aka Henrik Faison (Wes Ramsey), finally hands over the flash drive.
 Once Drew’s memories are restored, he’ll remember how much he and Franco meant to each other, and the brotherly bond will resurge.